Information on the Loyalists

 |Military Info :|

-|Loyalist Genealogy :||See the Certificate Application by Lynne Charles. |
+|Loyalist Genealogy :||See Certificate Application for Lynne Charles to David Murray. |

 |Family History :||"An Island Refuge : Loyalists and Disbanded Troops on the Island of Saint John," edited by Orlo Jones and Doris Haslam; (pp. 195-201 in 1983 printing)|

 |Family Genealogy :||see Family History above|

-|Other Info :||Contribution by Lynne Charles|
+|Sources :||Contribution by Lynne Charles|